When we recognise the sounds (phonemes) that letters represent and join them together we are decoding text and using phonics to read.

 We follow the teaching sequence set out in LETTERS and SOUNDS.

 Children learn sets of sounds as they progress through phases.

 In Nursery children are learning in Phases 1

 In reception children are learning in phases 2 through to 4.

 We expect children to move rapidly through the remaining phases (up to 6) in key Stage 1.

 Some words cannot be decoded- they are irregular e.g. was/ the/ go.
-These are gradually taught as whole (tricky) words.
+These are gradually taught as whole (tricky or common exception) words.

-About every 6-8 weeks children are assessed to see if they have learned the new phonemes and the groupings are changed accordingly.
+Throughout the year children are assessed to see if they have learned the new phonemes and teaching is adjusted accordingly.

 Phonics is not the only way to learn to read.
 It does not work for all children.

 The wider skills for reading are taught through Guided reading and in Literacy lessons.